I was born in 1977, so I'm probably older than you.

 And so, in March 2012 I started a serious, proper helicopter flight school, and there's a blog about that too.
 I graduated the Romanian Aviation Academy, passed the exams and I am now a licensed private helicopter pilot.
 In addition to that, here in Sweden I'm a member of the Skånska Gyrokopterklubben, where I fly gyrocopters.

-In October 2013 my second book got published.
-It's an illustrated thriller novel written in Romanian (with drawings by Darius Panaite), about a pilot taken hostage in a rather original manner, and who is recovered in an even more original manner.
+In October 2013, my second book got published.
+It's an illustrated thriller novel written in Romanian (with fantastic drawings by Darius Panaite), about a pilot taken hostage in a rather original manner, and who is recovered in an even more original manner.
 And that made me an Amazon Author .

-My third book is in English, and it's a sci-fi novel.
+My third book was in English, and it was a sci-fi novel.
 It's called Starship Doi, and it's about a Dacian, a medieval young girl and a modern day Englishman, plus an alien starship.
-It's received very good reviews from readers, and I'm now working on its sequel.
+It's received very good reviews from readers, who demanded a sequel.

 All things considered, I've had a good life so far, and I plan to make the best of every moment.
 I don't waste too much time planning, because, as a man I otherwise dislike said, "life is what happens while you're busy making other plans".
 All we have is the now, and I intend to make the best of every fraction of now that I have.